Photius Fisk: Slavery and the Americas

-Photius was back in Malta with his uncle Panages Maneses.
-He secured a position for Photius in the newly formed Greek government.
+Photius was back in Malta with his uncle Panages Maneses, who secured a position for Photius in the newly formed Greek government.
 Photius had a special order signed by Ioannis Kapodistrias.

-The young Photius took a ship called the Helene to Aegina.
-He was instructed to wait for the outcome of the Battle of Navarino.
-Instead, the young adventurer took the forty dollars given to him by Ioannis Kapodistrias and traveled to Smyrna.
-He wanted to travel back to the United States to finish his education.
-He found a captain traveling to New York.
-The ship never made it to New York City.
-Photius was stranded in the Caribbean.
-He was on the island of Martinique.
-Luckily, he was acquainted with the American consul.
-He knew him from New Haven.
-On the island, Photius witnessed chattel slavery.
-He was horrified by the institution.
-He was taught about the horrors of Ottoman slavery when he was a child and the institution instilled fear in his soul.
-He hated slavery.
-He was able to find passage to New York from the island but he stopped in Wilmington, North Carolina.
-At this location, he witnessed American Slavery, the institution was more horrific than that on the island of Martinique.
+The Photius took a ship called the Helene to Aegina, where he was instructed to wait for the outcome of the Battle of Navarino.
+Instead, Photius took the forty dollars given to him by Ioannis Kapodistrias and traveled to Smyrna.
+He wanted to travel back to the United States to finish his education, so he found a captain traveling to New York.

+However, the ship never made it to New York City, and instead Photius was stranded on the Caribbean island of Martinique.
+Luckily, he was already acquainted with the American consul at New Haven; he knew him from New Haven.

+Martinique was where Photius first witnessed chattel slavery.
+He was horrified, and formed a deep personal hatred for slavery; he already had been taught about the horrors of Ottoman slavery when he was a child, and the institution instilled fear in him, and seeing slavery firsthand reinforced the horror.

+He was able to find passage to New York from the island, but first had to stop in Wilmington, North Carolina.
+At this location, he witnessed American Slavery, and found the institution was even more horrific than what he saw in Martinique.